Mae Ra Ma Luang

 Introduction and History

 Mae Ra Ma Luang is also known as Mae Ra Moe or Mae Ra Mu in the Karen/Kayin language.
-The camp population of more than 13,000 is 99 percent ethnic Karen/Kayin.
+The camp population of some 9,100 people is 99 percent ethnic Karen/Kayin.

-Manerplaw was also a temporary home to many of the pro-democracy groups that fled crackdowns following the demonstrations throughout Burma/Myanmar in 1988.
-This area has since been occupied by Burma/Myanmar Army and DKBA (Democratic Karen Benevolent Army) troops.
+Manerplaw was also a temporary home to many of the groups that fled crackdowns following pro-democracy demonstrations throughout Burma/Myanmar in 1988.

-The camp extended southwards to accommodate these new residents to where the Mae Ra Ma Luang River flows into the larger Yuam River.
-This new part of the camp became Section 7.
-It straddles the provincial boundary between Mae Hong Son and Tak provinces.
+At that time, the camp was extended southwards to the point where two rivers meet—the Mae Ra Ma Luang River and the larger Yuam River.
+The new part of the camp, called Section 7, straddles the provincial boundary between Mae Hong Son and Tak provinces.

 |Breakdown by Age|